 Historical Social change Motivated by Sports

 This article highlights eight moments in sports history when inclusion, gender equality, equal rights, peacebuilding, and unity arose in sports and manifested in different aspects of society around the world.
-The idea is to bring to your attention the role sports has contributed to addressing human rights issues and motivated social change.
-This is referred to as Sport for Social Change.
+The idea is to bring to your attention the role sports has played in addressing human rights issues and motivated social change.
+This can be referred to as Sport for Social Change.

 Billie Jean King

 In sports and in society in general.
 There is a well-known trend that suggests that men are superior to women.
 This is still evident in entertainment sport, especially were men get higher price money and more exposure while women get less and are discouraged from participating in sports and recreation.

 Billie Jean King was one of the most influential athletes to intentionally and actively campaign for equal prize money for both genders.
 In 1971 she became the 1st female athlete to top the $100 000 in prize money in a single year .
 Two years later King spearheaded the formation of women’s Tennis Association and threatened a boycott of the US open the same year if the ‘pay inequality’ was not addressed .
 This act resulted in the US Open becoming the 1st major tournament to offer equal prize money to women and men.
 Billie Jean King was also one of the 1st women to coach professional male athletes when she, together with her husband founded world team tennis co-ed circuit.
 In addition to that, King started a women’s sports magazine.
 At the time this was not as prominent.

 What most people know about her though is that she humbled Bobby Rigs .
 In her own right, King was an excellent athlete.
 She won six Wimbledon singles championships and four US open titles .
 She was ranked number one in the world for five years .
 One of the highlights of her achievements was the Battle of the Sexes tennis match, which is to follow.